mockko/jecloud/README.md

     (If you're using other private repositories as Git submodules, you will want to add the key to your GitHub account keys instead of your repository deployment keys.)

+* `jecloud apply path/to/cloud.yml`

+    Upload the given cloud configuration file and apply it to the cloud.
+This will, if needed:

+    * create a EC2 key pair
+    * start a new server instance on EC2
+    * install JeCloud on the newly created instance

+    If the processing fails (crashes, times out, etc), you can retry/continue by running `jecloud fwd`.

+* `jecloud fwd`

+    Runs roll-forward processing, i.e. tries to apply the changes that have been requested but have not been applied yet.

+    This is the heart of the cloud management/monitoring solution.
+When a real hosted cloud monitor will be added to JeCloud stack, it will run `jecloud fwd` every minute from cron on the master monitoring node.

 Roadmap for 1.0